Higher spin fields with reversed spin-statistics relation: Introduction

 In this paper an elementary construction of massive free fields with arbitrary spin and reversed spin-statistics relation is presented.
 In relation to the latter property, the Fock space generated by the modes of these fields also has indefinite scalar product.
 Regarding other properties, specifically locality and the non-negativity of the energy spectrum, the fields with reversed statistical properties are not different from normal fields.

+The fields with reversed spin-statistics properties are constructed using data that specifies normal fields.
+This shows, in particular, that to any normal field a corresponding field with the same spin but reversed spin-statistics relation can be associated.
+The main idea of the construction is to double the Lorentz group representations according to which the fields transform, whereby it becomes possible to prescribe fermionic commutation properties for integer spin fields and bosonic commutation properties for half-integer spin fields.

-The construction is given in a formalism that was introduced in \cite{toth}, in which elementary (irreducible) higher spin fields $\psi_{(s)}$ are obtained in the form \beq \psi_{(s)\alpha} = {\mc{D}[\partial]_\alpha}^\beta \Psi_\beta\ , \eeq where $\Psi$ is an auxiliary multi-component Klein--Gordon field, which satisfies canonical (anti)-commutation relations, and $\mc{D}[\partial]$ is a differential operator that projects out the appropriate degrees of freedom from $\Psi$.
+The construction is given in a formalism that was introduced in Ref. \cite{toth}, in which elementary (irreducible) higher spin fields $\phi_{(s)}$ are obtained in the form \beq \phi_{(s)\alpha} = {\mc{D}[\partial]_\alpha}^\beta \Phi_\beta\ , \eeq where $\Phi$ is an auxiliary multi-component Klein--Gordon field, which satisfies canonical (anti)-commutation relations, and $\mc{D}[\partial]$ is a differential operator that projects out the appropriate degrees of freedom from $\Phi$.
 This formalism provides canonical field variables and thus it allows the derivation of canonical Hamiltonian equations of motion, if the interaction Hamiltonian operator as a local expression of fields is known.
-In this respect the formalism of \cite{toth} extends that of \cite{Weinberg,WeinbergQFT}.
+In this respect the formalism of Ref. \cite{toth} extends that of Refs. \cite{Weinberg,WeinbergQFT}.
 The calculation of Feynman propagators, (anti)commutators and Green functions of higher spin fields is also simple if they are given in the form (\ref{eq.bev}).
-A further feature of the formalism of \cite{toth} is that it exhibits the reality properties of the fields and of various tensors in a clear and covariant manner.
+A further feature of the formalism of Ref. \cite{toth} is that it exhibits the reality properties of the fields and of various tensors in a clear and covariant manner.

-We focus, as in \cite{toth}, on fields transforming according to the representations $(n/2,m/2)\oplus (m/2,n/2)$ and $(n/2,n/2)$, $n,m\in\ZZ$, $n,m\ge 0$, of $SL(2,\CC)$ (the covering group of the Lorentz group), since these are the irreducible real representations of this group.
-Nevertheless, other types of fields, like the Rarita--Schwinger \cite{RS} or the Wigner--Bargmann \cite{BW} fields, could be treated in a similar way.
+We focus, as in Ref. \cite{toth}, on normal fields transforming according to the representations $(n/2,m/2)\oplus (m/2,n/2)$ and $(n/2,n/2)$, $n,m\in\ZZ$, $n,m\ge 0$, $n\ne m$, of $SL(2,\CC)$ (the covering group of the Lorentz group), since these are the irreducible real representations of this group, and apply the construction to these fields.
+Nevertheless, the construction can be applied to other types of fields, like the Rarita--Schwinger \cite{RS} or the Wigner--Bargmann \cite{BW} fields, in a similar way.

-The fields with reversed spin-statistics properties are constructed using data that specifies normal fields.
-This shows, in particular, that to any normal field a corresponding field with the same spin but reversed spin-statistics relation can be associated.